 In 2019, advances amounting to P1 billion were extended to SRPI.
-These advances matured on April 1, 2023 and bear interest at a rate of 4%.
-The advances were partially collected in 2023 amounting to P750 million and both parties agreed that the remaining balance will be collectible at a future date to be agreed upon at a later date.
+These advances mature on April 1, 2023 and bear interest at a rate of 4%.
+The advances were partially collected in 2023 amounting to P750 million.
+The remaining balance has been agreed to be collectible at a future date to be subsequently determined and agree upon by both parties.